breadsliceninja/fishdrop/README.md

 Various prototypes for 2D platformers, including:

 ## Fishdrop
 Fast-paced 2D platformer focused on momentum and simple controls (just one action button!).
+Built in Godot using GDScript.

 ![dash counter](fishdrop/fishdrop.png)